AbhijeetSrivastav/AbhijeetSrivastav/README.md

 <!--About me-->

-I am an aspiring machine learning engineer who enjoys connecting the dots: be it ideas from different disciplines, people from different teams, or applications from different industries.
-I have strong technical skills and an academic background in engineering, statistics, and machine learning.
+I am an aspiring Data scientist who enjoys connecting the dots: ideas from different disciplines, people from other teams, or applications from various industries.
+I have an academic background in computer engineering, statistics, and machine learning.

 <details>